11 Causes of Economic Recession

-- Asset bubbles: This is when the prices of internet companies, stocks or houses become inflated beyond their sustainable value.
+- Asset bubbles: This is when the prices of internet companies, stocks, or houses become inflated beyond their sustainable value.
 The bubble itself sets the stage for a recession to occur when it bursts.

-Cause of 2008 Recession
+Cause of the 2008 Recession

 Irrational exuberance in the housing market led many people to buy houses they couldn't afford.
 Everyone thought housing prices could only go up.
 The Fed should have raised interest rates in 2004.
 Low-interest rates in 2004 and 2005 helped create the housing bubble.
-Irrational exuberance set in again as many investors took advantage of low rates to buy homes just to resell.
+Irrational exuberance set in again as many investors took advantage of low rates to buy homes to resell.
 Others bought homes they couldn't afford thanks to interest-only loans.

 In 2006, the bubble burst as housing prices started to decline.
-This caught many homeowners off guard, who had taken loans with little money down.
+It caught many homeowners off guard, who had taken loans with little money down.
 As they realized they would lose money by selling the house for less than their mortgage, they foreclosed.
 An escalating foreclosure rate panicked many banks and hedge funds.
-They had bought mortgage-backed securities on the secondary market and now we're facing huge losses.
+They had bought mortgage-backed securities on the secondary market, and now we're facing huge losses.

-Causes of 2001 Recession of 2001
+Causes of the 2001 Recession

 What Will Cause the Next Recession